control-center/serviced/acceptance/README.md

  * feature tags - There is a unique tag on each Feature to allow running single features at a time or in combination.
 Some of the valid values are `@login`, and `@hosts`
  * login hook - The tag `@login-required` illustrates how to use hook tags to automatically execute some block of code before/after the associated feature/step.
 In this case, the `@login-required` tag will login the user before each feature/step decorated with the tag (remember that each Scenario executes as a new browser session).

- To specify one of these tags, define `--tags tagName` in CUCUMBER_OPTS.
+ To specify one or more of these tags, add the `--tags tagName` to the command line.
 For instance, the following command will run just the tests for the hosts feature:

  ```
-$ CUCUMBER_OPTS='--tags @hosts' ./runUIAcceptance.sh -a servicedURL -u yourUserID -p yourPasswordHere
+$ ./runUIAcceptance.sh -a servicedURL -u yourUserID -p yourPasswordHere --tags @hosts
  ```

 For information about this Cucumber feature, see: